hashgraph/hedera-sdk-js/CONFIGURATION.md

 -   `setNodeMaxBackoff` - It sets the maximum seconds allowed for the node backoff explained in the previous setting.

--   `setNodeMinReadmitPeriod` - Set minimum node readmit period When a node fails to respond or encounters an error while processing a request, the SDK will temporarily remove that node from the pool of available nodes.
+-   `setNodeMinReadmitPeriod` - When a node fails to respond or encounters an error while processing a request, the SDK will temporarily remove that node from the pool of available nodes.
 This is done to prevent the SDK from repeatedly sending requests to a node that is experiencing issues, which could further exacerbate the problem.
     The `setNodeMinReadmitPeriod` method allows you to configure the minimum amount of time that a node must wait before it can be readmitted to the pool of available nodes.
 During this period, the SDK will not send any requests to that node, giving it time to recover or resolve any issues it may be experiencing.

 -   `setNodeMaxReadmitPeriod` - Set maximum node readmit period.